Low additional load

 Size 5: very large avalanche

-Snow accumulated in recent years, mostly atop glaciers, intensely metamorphosed and denser because of melting and refreezing, as well as from pressures of overlying snow masses.
-Usually described as superficially softened melt-freeze crusts in the advanced season. (see: firn)
+Snow accumulated in recent years, mostly atop glaciers, intensely metamorphosed and denser because of melting and refreezing, as well as from pressures of overlying snow masses; usually described as superficially softened melt-freeze crusts in the advanced season

-A steep gully flanked by rocks adjacent to ridgelines; often contains rubble/scree; tends to accumulate drifted snow.
+A steep gully usually adjacent to ridgelines, flanked by rocks, often containing rubble/scree; tends to accumulate drifted snow.

 New fallen snow is a burden on the existing snow cover, can thus increase avalanche danger.